-The mission of the Peer-to-Peer Tutoring program is to provide students with the support they need to succeed in numerous academic disciplines throughout their college career.
-The philosophy of our program is to ensure that students are receiving direct academic coaching and are learning to become independent learners.
-Through academic advising and tutoring, it is our hope that students will develop and enhance strategic study skills, and work closely with faculty to become stronger students.
+The mission of the Peer Learning Program is to provide students with the support they need to succeed in numerous academic disciplines throughout their college experience.
+The philosophy of our program is to ensure that students are receiving direct academic tutoring and coaching in an inclusive and equitable environment.
+The goal of the program is to encourage our students to become independent and responsible learners.
+Through academic counseling and tutoring, it is our hope that students will develop and enhance strategic study skills and work closely with faculty to become more confident students.

-We are asking all students who are matched with a peer tutor to share the responsibility of the tutoring process, and make a commitment to independent learning.
+All students who are matched with a peer tutor are expected to share the responsibility of the tutoring process and make a commitment to independent learning.

 During the Tutoring Session:

-This should be completed in advance to the extent possible so that your time may be spent addressing what you don't understand.
-While tutors will not provide the answers to homework problems, they will provide examples that will help you understand the process of finding a solution.
-At the end of your tutoring session, you and your tutor will review what you have covered, clarify any remaining questions, and arrange/confirm the time of your next tutoring session.
+The goal of individual/small group tutoring is to promote the development of critical thinking and problem-solving skills.
+To that end, homework assignments should be done in advance of the tutoring session so that your time may be spent addressing what you do not understand.
+While peer tutors will not provide the answers to homework problems, they will provide examples that will help you understand the process of finding a solution.
+At the end of your tutoring session, you and your peer tutor will review what you have covered, clarify any remaining questions, and arrange/confirm the time of your next tutoring session.

 If you are enrolled in General Chemistry at Barnard (NOT Columbia) kindly contact Professor Rachel Austin in the Chemistry Department for inquiries about tutoring.
 Her email address is: firstname.lastname@example.org